 “You Should Have Been There,” Marshall Crenshaw, 1989.
 One of my favorite Marshall Crenshaw singles ever, sadly, “You Should Have Been There” turned out to be a little blip on the musical screen when it was released 30 years ago this winter.
 I always believed that if Crenshaw had released his singles in the 1960s, he would have been a gigantic star, but timing in life is everything, isn’t it?
 With his Beatlesque sensibility and his passion for coy lyrics and deft musicianship, ala Buddy Holly, no wonder he is a revered musician among pop veterans.
 I do think that Crenshaw, who played Holly in the movie, La Bamba, and who played John Lennon on Broadway in Beatlemania, produced the kind of music that Holly might well have generated if he had not died so young.

 “Love is Strange,” Buddy Holly, 1959.
-Originally recorded on his brand-new Ampex tape recorder in his Greenwich Village apartment 60 years ago on January 17, 1959, Buddy’s customary producer, Norman Petty, later added the orchestration behind Holly’s acoustic guitar after Holly died.
+Originally recorded on Holly’s brand-new Ampex tape recorder in his Greenwich Village apartment 60 years ago on January 19, 1959, Buddy’s longtime producer, Norman Petty, later added the orchestration supporting his acoustic guitar after he died in a tragic plane crash on February 3, 1959.
 Of course, “Love is Strange” was a crossover hit by American rhythm and blues duet Mickey & Sylvia, which was released in late November 1956 by the Groove record label.
-The song was based on a guitar riff by the legendary Bo Diddley, which Holly duplicates here.
-Sadly, it was the last song that Buddy ever recorded, which is why Norman Petty reverently included the eerie organ background, played by his musician wife, Vi.
-Buddy’s mother later said that it sounded as if her son was singing to her from heaven.
-If you haven’t ever heard this incredible record, you will notice that Holly plays the song at 2/4 time, a radical departure from the original rockabilly tune that Diddley had originally performed it live in concert.
-When Paul McCartney hosted a Sirius show on Buddy’s memory a few years ago, he played “Love is Strange,” and remarked, “It’s almost as if Buddy Holly knew something was going to happen.”
+The tune was based on a guitar riff by the legendary Bo Diddley, which Holly duplicated here.
+Sadly, it was the last song that Buddy ever recorded, which is why Norman Petty reverently included the eerie organ background, performed by his musician wife, Vi.
+Holly’s mother, Ella, later said that it sounded as if her son was singing to her from heaven.
+If you haven’t ever heard this incredible record, you will notice that Buddy plays the song at 2/4 time, a radical departure from the original rockabilly tune that Diddley had originally written it in a few years previously.
+When Paul McCartney hosted a Sirius show on Holly’s memory a few years ago, he played “Love is Strange,” and remarked, “It’s almost as if Buddy knew something was going to happen.”

 “Someday,” Sugar Ray, 1999.
 When I first heard “Someday,” it sounded like a 1960s AM single; melodic; wistful lyrics, crisp phrasing; and sound musicianship.
 I later learned that the band, Sugar Ray, who hailed from Newport Beach, California, intentionally copied the ethos the 1960s Californian Pop Sound, so it all made sense then.
 Released 20 years ago this year, “Someday” is one of those songs” that instantaneously brings a smile to my face.
 Perhaps it’s because that my two sons asked me to turn up the radio when it came on one morning when we were driving off to another hockey game that they would then play at the outdoor Greenwich, Connecticut Skating Rink!
 In retrospect.
 I would give anything to go back to those fleeting times.
 Ultimately, of course, music is the enduring window to the past.